-8. Can a film or television Production script or treatment be shorter than fifteen pages per hour?
+8. Can a film or television Production script or treatment be shorter than the length recommended in the Notice of Funding Opportunity (NOFO)?

 Yes.
 The length of a successful script or treatment can vary, depending on the scope of the project and your writing style.
 NEH expects the script or treatment to provide a detailed description of what viewers will see when they watch the completed film.
 We understand that projects evolve during production, and the completed film may not be identical to the script or treatment you submitted at the time of application.